xanzhu/Xanzhu.com/content/en/blog/install-ubuntu-utm-apple-silicon.md

 alt: "Ubuntu 24.10 running on Apple Silicon with UTM"
 ---

-Ubuntu now offers a native ARM desktop build — perfect for Apple Silicon users looking to explore Linux, develop, or virtualize efficiently.
+Ubuntu now offers a native ARM desktop build — perfect for Apple Silicon users looking to explore Linux, develop, or Virtualise efficiently.
 In this guide, we'll walk through setting up Ubuntu 24.10 (Oracular Oriole) in a virtual machine using UTM, a free and open-source virtualization tool tailored for macOS.

 Our :PageLink{title="previous article" url="/blog/apple-silicon-virtual-machine-setup#ubuntu-2204-1"} detailed setting up Ubuntu Server with a desktop environment added.